DreamRelation: Bridging Customization and Relation Generation: Introduction

 \section{Introduction}

-Driven by large-scale text-to-image diffusion models~\citep{stable_diffusion, imagen, sdxl, StableCascade}, customized image generation has recently made significant strides~\citep{dreambooth, customdiffusion, ELITE, ssr_encoder, ms-diffusion, anymaker, bai2024meissonic}.
+Driven by large-scale text-to-image diffusion models~\cite{stable_diffusion, imagen, sdxl, StableCascade}, customized image generation has recently made significant strides~\cite{dreambooth, customdiffusion, ELITE, ssr_encoder, ms-diffusion, anymaker, bai2024meissonic}.
 This task focuses on generating images that preserve the identity of objects from user-provided inputs, enabling the creation of personalized and meaningful content.
 It has shown value in numerous applications, including personalized artwork, branding, virtual fashion try-ons, social media content creation, augmented reality experiences, and more.

-Despite the success of many methods for customizing single or multiple objects~\citep{cones2, ip-adapter, blip-diffusion, lambda_clipse, ms-diffusion, mix-of-show, clif, attndreambooth}, they often overlook the relationships between objects and the corresponding text prompts.
+Despite the success of many methods for customizing single or multiple objects~\cite{cones2, ip-adapter, blip-diffusion, lambda_clipse, ms-diffusion, mix-of-show, clif, attndreambooth}, they often overlook the relationships between objects and the corresponding text prompts.
 For instance, when two user-provided objects are paired with a text prompt specifying a particular relationship, the generated output should not only preserve their identities but also accurately reflect the intended relationship, such as a `hug'.
 This introduces new challenges in what we refer to as relation-aware customized image generation, which focuses on preserving multiple identities while adhering to relationship prompts.

-An intuitive solution to this issue is to adapt existing tuning-based or training-based methods for customizing relationships~\citep{reversion, customizing_with_inverted_interaction, customizing_motion} among objects.
+An intuitive solution to this issue is to adapt existing relation-aware generation methods~\cite{reversion, customizing_with_inverted_interaction, customizing_motion} to tuning-based or training-based customized methods for customizing objects while maintaining the relation.
 However, both approaches face challenges.
-Tuning-based methods struggle to preserve multiple identities, as they invert objects into specific tokens, while training-based schemes often fail to balance image and text prompts, frequently overlooking key textual elements and hindering the generation of relationships between objects.
-As illustrated in Fig.~\ref{fig:teaser}, previous methods fail to capture the actions described in the text prompt and lose identity preservation.
+Tuning-based methods struggle to preserve multiple identities, as they invert objects into specific tokens.
+While training-based schemes often fail to balance image and text prompts, frequently overlooking key textual elements and hindering the generation of relationships between objects.
+As illustrated in Fig.~\ref{fig:teaser}, previous methods fail to capture the relationships described in the text prompt and lose identity preservation.